Policy last updated

 Prior permission from the department to book an interpreter is not required for most interpreting services.

-However, in some situations VITS LanguageLoop will require permission from the department before accepting the booking.
+However, in some situations All Graduates will require permission from the department before accepting the booking.

-To book an interpreting service, schools must register with VITS LanguageLoop and establish an account.
+To book an interpreting service, schools must register with All Graduates to establish an account and receive a PIN.

 Services can then be booked online or by phone:

-• Online – visit VITS LanguageLoopExternal Link to arrange a booking.
-Each user is required to enter their username (usually the account holder's email address) and a password (provided by VITS LanguageLoop).
+- Online – visit All to make a booking.
+Each user is required to enter their username (usually the account holder's email address) and a PIN (provided by All Graduates).

 Confirmation

 Confirmation of bookings can occur upon request by the person/service placing the booking at the time the booking is made.
-Confirmation by VITS LanguageLoop will be provided by the preferred method of communication, either by phone or email.
+Confirmation by All Graduates will be provided by the preferred method of communication, either by phone or email.

 Booking procedures

 Booking an interpreter as soon as possible after a need has been identified increases the likelihood that an interpreter will be available for the preferred time.
 Where possible, bookings should be made at least 5 business days before the interpreter is required.
-VITS LanguageLoop will confirm the booking within 3 to 5 days if requested to do so.
+All Graduates will allocate an interpreter to the booking as soon as possible and then send a confirmation email (generally within 3-5 days).

 Interpreting services should be arranged during normal business hours whenever possible.
-However provision for out-of-hours services is available.
+However provision for out-of-hours services is available (for example, parent-teacher interviews).

 During periods of high demand, such as when end of term parent–teacher interviews are being undertaken, longer notice may be required, for example 10 business days’ notice.
 Longer notice may also be required when a more highly accredited and experienced interpreter is required to be assigned to the booking, for example, when the communication involves complex or sensitive information.